International Space Station News, Search & Links ( Aerospace - Space Station Alpha )

 European Robotic Arm for Russian segment ops

 The Japanese Experiment Module (JEM) KIBO, built by JAXA, the Japanese Aerospace Exploration Agency, was added to the ISS in 2008.
-JAXA is also providing the Centrifuge Accommodation Module (CAM).
+JAXA was also to provide the Centrifuge Accommodation Module (CAM), but that ISS element was cancelled.

 ISS Logistics: Space Station Cargo Carriers